Judge Shelbonnie Hall

 Upon graduation from law school, Judge Hall worked as a Staff Attorney for Legal Services Corporation of Alabama in Opelika, Alabama.
 In 1991, she moved home to Mobile to work as an Assistant Attorney General for the State of Alabama.
 In 1995 Judge Hall was invited to join the City of Mobile Legal Department as an Assistant City Attorney, where she served as a City Prosecutor for eleven (11) years.
 She was admitted to practice in all trial and appellate courts of Alabama and before the U.S. District Court for the Southern and Middle Districts; as well as before the U.S. Fifth Circuit Court of Appeals.

-She is a member of the American Bar Association Judicial Division, where she is Incoming Chair for the National Conference of Specialized Court Judges.
+She is a member of the American Bar Association Judicial Division, where she served as Chair of the National Conference of Specialized Court Judges.
 Judge Hall has served as a presenter and moderator for several workshops at the ABA Annual Meetings.
 Judge Hall has served as Vice Chair, Secretary and District V Representative of the National Conference of Specialized Court Judges, where she represented the States of Alabama, Arkansas, Florida, Mississippi, Missouri, and the Virgin Islands.
+Judge Hall presently serves on the American Bar Association, Standing Committee on Diversity in the Judiciary.
 She is an American Bar Foundation Fellows and Alabama Bar Fellows.
-Judge Hall was selected one of 21 Judges in the United States invited to the National Judicial Institute on Domestic Violence to participate in the Enhancing Judicial Skills in Domestic Violence Cases Workshop.
-She is a member of the Alabama League of Municipal Judges, Alabama Judicial Council, Alabama State Bar where she served on the Character and Fitness Committee, Member-at-large and State Treasurer of the Women Section.
-Judge Hall is a member of the Alabama Lawyers Association where she served as Southern District Representative and Secretary.
-She is an active member of the Mobile Bar where she served on the Ethics and Grievance Committees and the Mobile Bar Diversity Task Force.
+Judge Hall was selected as one of 21 Judges in the United States invited to the National Judicial Institute on Domestic Violence to participate in the Enhancing Judicial Skills in Domestic Violence Cases Workshop.
+She is a member of the Alabama League of Municipal Judges, Alabama Judicial Council, and Alabama State Bar, where she served on the Character and Fitness Committee, Member-at-large and State Treasurer of the Women Section.
+Judge Hall is a member of the Alabama Lawyers Association, where she served as Southern District Representative and Secretary.
+She is an active member of the Mobile Bar, where she served on the Ethics and Grievance Committees and the Mobile Bar Diversity Task Force.
 Judge Hall presently serves as a board member of the Mobile Bar Foundation and is a member of the Paul W. Brock Chapter of American Inns of Court.
-She is a member of the Vernon Z. Crawford Bay Area Bar where she served as Treasurer, Secretary and presently Nomination Chair.
+She is a member of the Vernon Z. Crawford Bay Area Bar, where she served as Treasurer, Secretary and presently Nomination Chair.
 Judge Hall is a graduate of Leadership Coastal (Leadership Mobile and Baldwin County).

 In This Section